openfaas/openfaas.github.io/_posts/2019-05-24-introducing-openfaas-for-lambda.md

 The `faas-federation` implements the same provider API that I used for faas-lambda and that is used by the core project for faas-netes (OpenFaaS on Kubernetes).
 So whenever an invocation is made or a deployment requested, faas-federation is in the hot-path and can act like a router, picking one path or the other.

+> We're also excited about using `faas-federation` for implementing an East/West split and for bridging edge-locations to a larger control plane.
+Imagine that your Raspberry Pi clusters can tap into extra compute in a central location.

 Whilst flying over to Chicago with Alex to present and run a workshop on Serverless Kubernetes, I wrote 90% of the code for a new provider called [faas-memory](https://github.com/openfaas-incubator/faas-memory).
 It allows any OpenFaaS platform developer or contributor to test against or develop against the OpenFaaS REST API whilst offline and without a real Kubernetes cluster.

 This is how simple the code was for the "create" handler for the in-memory provider: